-In addition to these demographic disparities by age, race/ethnicity, and family type, other factors can also make households more likely to face financial hardship.
-Lower incomes are associated with households headed by a recent immigrant, especially one who is undocumented or unskilled; by someone with low proficiency in English; by a lesbian, gay, bisexual, transgender, or queer (LGBTQ+) person; by someone with a low level of education; by someone who was previously incarcerated; or by someone living with a disability.
-Groups with more than one of these factors - recent immigrants with special needs, for example, who may have both limited English proficiency and a disability; or LGBTQ+ people of color, who face systemic racism and discrimination - are even more likely to experience financial hardship.
+In addition to these important variations by age, race/ethnicity, and family type, other factors can also make households more likely to be ALICE or to be in poverty.
+These include being a household headed by a recent immigrant, especially those who are undocumented; by someone with low proficiency in English; by a lesbian, gay, bisexual, transgender, or queer individual (though gay men, particularly those in married couples, are less likely to be low-income than other LGBTQ+ groups); by someone with a low level of education; or by someone living with a disability.
+Groups with more than one of these factors - younger combat veterans, for example, who may have both a disability and a low level of education - are even more likely to fall below the ALICE Threshold.